Find Your Perfect School

 According to the BLS, as of May 2020, the average salary for an Aerospace Engineer and Operations Technologist was approximately $73,580 per year, with the highest 10% earning upwards of $103,260 annually.

 Is there a demand for positions in the field of Aerospace Engineering and Operations Technologists?

 This field is projected to grow by 6% between 2021 and 2031, particularly in the professional, technical services, and scientific industries.

 What will I learn in an Aerospace Engineering associate degree program?

 Earning an Associate of Arts in Aerospace Engineering is just the beginning of your journey, for a bachelor’s degree is ideal if you wish to excel in the field.
-As you begin the process by earning an associate degree, you can expect coursework to include:
+As you begin the process of earning an associate degree, you can expect coursework to include the following:

 - Differential equations

 If you would like to take your career to the next level, you may also choose to earn your master’s and doctoral degrees in Aerospace Engineering.

 What qualities will make me a good Aerospace Engineer or Operations Technologist?

 Are you the curious type?
 Do you have an imagination?
 Do you enjoy working with your hands?
 If you answered yes, you would be very successful in this field, for scientific-related areas often require an inquisitive mindset.